 Staff are here for you

-After reopening, we expect that our staff may be intervening more often to make sure you are safe.
+After lockdowns our staff have to intervene more often to make sure you are safe.
 This isn’t personal.
 Interventions prevent injury and may save you a trip to A&E or 6 months of rehab.
 Rewatch our bouldering safety video to make sure you are familiar with the basics.
 Avoid doing the dangerous things flagged in this video and you will be fine.
 Ask at reception if you’d like to re-take the roped climbing test.
 Read the latest Covid-19 secure rules on climbing at TCA.

 Ask for help